-In this beginner’s guide to SEO, you must ensure duplicate content is avoided.
-Duplicate content is when two websites have the same content on them (and in severe cases the same exact code).
+In this beginner’s guide to SEO, we’ll show you the importance of avoiding duplicate content on your ecommerce store.
+Duplicate content is when two websites have the same content (and in severe cases the same exact code).
 Since the content in dropshipping SEO is the same, search engines have a hard time knowing which one to show above the others.
 Datafeed sites rarely achieve good SEO rankings if they use the feed provided (duplicate) content, which is why it’s important to follow our SEO beginner guidelines by using the tips below.

 Here is what to start with to help make your site unique from other stores that use the same feeds.

 The first part of our ecommerce SEO guide involves taking your own original product photos.
 This will really help you improve your dropshipping SEO rankings.
 If you can’t, download the product images from the feed.
 Next, rename them so that they describe the product in the image, and then upload them to your database and server.

 The way you name your images is important.
 If you sell medium-sized and large-sized blue hats, you don’t want to confuse the search engines if they’re both called blue hat on your ecommerce site.
 Naming the image medium blue-hat.jpg and large-blue-hat.jpg will be more search engine friendly.
 This is an essential step in our beginner’s guide to SEO, make sure that you don’t forget this part.

 Beginner’s Guide to SEO – How to manually rename your image filenames on Shopify:.